revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

 Sliding Window controls transmission of data packets between various computer networks.
-Spark Streaming library provides windowed computations where the transformations on RDDs are applied over a sliding window of data.
+Whereas Spark Streaming library provides windowed computations where the transformations on RDDs are applied over a sliding window of data.
 Whenever the window slides, the RDDs that fall within the particular window are combined and operated upon to produce new RDDs of the windowed DStream.

 </details>
 </blockquote>